aws-ia/terraform-aws-mendix-private-cloud/README.md

 m1-terraform-provider-helper install hashicorp/template -v v2.2.0
 ```

-#### Cluster waiting for connection
+### My cluster never connects

-In the Mendix Private Cloud Portal, in the Cluster Manager, the status of your cluster is shown as **Waiting for Connection**, but the cluster never connects.
+In the Mendix Private Cloud portal, in the Cluster Manager, the status of your cluster is shown as **Waiting for Connection**, but the cluster never connects.

-##### Cause

-This issue may occur if the Mendix Agent or the Mendix Operator are not configured correctly, or if they are not connected.
+**Cause:** The Mendix Agent or the Mendix Operator may not be configured correctly or may not be connected.

-##### Solution

-To solve this issue, perform the following steps:
+**Solution:** Perform the following steps:

 1. Retrieve the logs of the installer job by running the following command: